kokocrater/frontend-nanodegree-arcade-game/README.md

 # Frogger-like Arcade Game

+## How to open the application
+* From the "frontend-nanodegree-arcade-game" folder, open the "index.html" file.

 ## How to play the game
 * The player starts on the grassy area of the screen.
 * Move the player using the keyboard's cursor keys.